jmdha/lidata/README.md

 Output of `./lidata --help`

 ```
-Downloads Lichess data, extracts it, then inserts into local Postgres instance
+Downloads Lichess data, extracts it, then inserts into a csv file.
 Usage:
   LichessToDB [OPTION...]